-Freshman year, I stayed in Eagle village, and I definitely think that's a good place for first-years to start out because it's not too traditional.
-You're not sharing a room with anybody.
+Freshman year, I stayed in Eagle Village and I definitely think that's a good place for first-years to start out because it's not too traditional.
+Like you're not sharing a room with anybody.
 You have your own individual room, and you share a common space and a bathroom.

-And in sophomore and junior year, I stayed in University Villas, and with that you get your own individual room.
-And it's a little bit bigger.
-And I'm glad I definitely chose to live on campus because there are so many more activities that you can get involved in and so many more people that you get to meet.
+And then sophomore and junior years, I stayed in University Villas.
+And with that, you get your own individual room and it's a little bit bigger.
+And I'm glad I definitely chose to live on campus because there's so many more activities that you can get involved in and so many more people that you get to meet.

-They also have volleyball courts.
-There's grilling areas.
-There's a computer lab, study room.
-Some have pool tables that you can just hang out with TVs.
-And so it's just a really good all-around experience for the residents halls.
+They also have volleyball courts, there's grilling areas, there's a computer lab, study room, some have pool tables that you can just hang out with, TVs...
+And so it's just like a really good all-around experience for the residence halls.

-Living on my hall, the RAs-- they're all great people.
+Living on my hall, the RAs, they're all great people.
 They're really academically focused.
-So I think you get your money's worth out of it.
-And, plus, the RAs and the Department of Housing definitely have different events that you can go to, so I just feel like there's a lot of positive connections that can come out of living on campus.
-And I've definitely made some positive connections.
+So I definitely think you get your money's worth out of it.
+And plus the RAs and the Department of Housing definitely have different events that you can go to so I just feel like there's a lot of positive connections that can come out of living on campus, and I've definitely made some positive connections.
 I've made some of the closest friends living on campus.